General Liability Insurance

 • Product liability.
 This coverage helps pay for lawsuits and other losses related to defective products, labeling errors that harm customers, and other product risks.

 Additionally, small business owners often need a general liability policy to fulfill requirements for a lease, loan, or contract.
-For example, a landlord might ask to see a certificate of insurance when you sign a commercial lease.
+For example, a landlord might ask to see a certificate of insurance before you sign a commercial lease.

 Get general liability insurance quotes today